 Lemuria’s ending was not sudden.
 It was a gradual process of losing more and more land to the sea over many millennia, causing the people to perpetually move on to find new homes.
 Reincarnated Lemurians today retain the ancestral memory of these journeys, and many feel very passionately about the rights of modern-day asylum seekers who, just like the Lemurians, have found themselves without a home through no fault of their own.

 Over time, the inhabitants of Mu established new civilisations in Madagascar, India, Sri Lanka, Southeast Asia, Japan, Australia, the Pacific Islands, and Central and South America.
-The Lemurians in the far east of the lost continent made their way to the fledgling sea kingdom of Atlantis where they later experienced hardship.
+The Lemurians in the far east of the lost continent made contact with the fledgling sea kingdom of Atlantis, where they settled and later experienced hardship.

 Not every Lemurian moved on, however.
 The legend tells us that as shapeshifters some of them chose to live on as animals, such as whales, turtles or sea birds.
-Others were able to shapeshift into the natural landmarks and features we know today, thus becoming the inspiration for many folkloric tales of people becoming the land.
+Others were able to shapeshift into the natural landmarks and features we know today, thus becoming the inspiration for many folkloric tales of people literally becoming the land.
 It has even been said that some Lemurians went inside Gaia herself, continuing to live on in secret in order to remain safe.
-I do not personally feel a strong connection to the Hollow Earth Theory but it does make for some interesting reading.

 In this way, Lemuria never actually ceased to be.
 Her teachings lived on in the new civilisations that were spawned on the shores of the Indian Ocean and throughout the Pacific.
 Even today these existing cultures share common threads, despite being separated by two wide oceans.
 Many Pacific Island cultures, in particular, retain Lemuria’s focus on community and connection with nature.